blangel/uncial/README.md

 * __Log4j__
     * __44.45__ _us_

-Full results with more trials [here](http://microbenchmarks.appspot.com/run/uncial.benchmark@gmail.com/net.ocheyedan.uncial.caliper.LogSystemsSingleThreadedBenchmark).
+Full results for this test with more trials [here](http://microbenchmarks.appspot.com/run/uncial.benchmark@gmail.com/net.ocheyedan.uncial.caliper.LogSystemsSingleThreadedBenchmark).

 ##### LogSystemsSingleThreadedSlf4jBenchmark
 This test does not use a log thread and has SLF4J-style formatting for Uncial.
 Benchmark was run using the equivalent __FileAppender__ for each implementation and using the equivalent appender format of `%d{MM/dd/yyyy HH:mm:ss.SSS} %C [%c] - %m%n`